University of Minnesota

 Reading a Microsoft Excel Spreadsheet into Arc

-To use Arc.xla, move it to any convenient directory (other add-ins are in {office install directory}\Office\Library).
-Next, start Excel, and from the Tools menu select Add-ins, and then push the Browse button to find Arc.xla, and then push OK.
+• If you have Office 2003 or earlier, then from the Tools menu, select Add-ins, and then push the Browse button to find Arc.xla, and then push OK.
 A new submenu called "Arc..." will be added to the Tools menu.
 It can be removed using the Add-ins menu item.

 Usage